Lake Drummond

+Formation

 Geologists believe the Great Dismal Swamp was formed when the continental shelf experienced sudden settling.
 The entire swamp is underlain by a layer of peat.
 Several theories exist about the lake's origin.
 Some postulate that it was created by a large underground peat fire 3,500–6,000 years ago.
 Native American legends speak of "the fire bird" creating Lake Drummond.
 Other theories include a meteorite impact and a tectonic shift.